Gabryxx7/bibtex-cleaneR/README.md

     r_updated	= {YES},
 }
 ```
+- `upd_abstract`: Whether to look for the abstract and update it or not (if `FALSE` the abstract won't be retreived from crossref)
 - `sorting_key`: The key to use to sort the references before outputting to file.
 If `NULL` or `file` it will follow the input file's order
--`decreasing`: Sorting order based on the key above (won't work if sorting key is null or file)
+- `decreasing`: Sorting order based on the key above (won't work if sorting key is null or file)